vtrush88/contract-metadata/docs/pull_request_template.md

 ### What this PR does / why we need it:
+(Even if the task is described in detail in the bug tracker, briefly describe its essence here)

-### If the changes are visual, attach a screenshot/short video:
+### If the changes are visual, attach a screenshot / short video:
+(This will allow the reviewer to quickly understand the essence of the task and quickly review the code)

 ### What to pay special attention to the review: